 Do sleep apnea appliances feel comfortable?

-Sleep apnea appliances are designed to be comfortable, but it might take some time to get used to wearing one.
-These devices fit in your mouth, like a mouthguard, and help keep your airway open while sleeping.
+Sleep apnea appliances are designed to be comfortable, but getting used to wearing one might take some time.
+These devices fit in your mouth like a mouthguard to keep your airway open while you sleep.
 At first, you might notice some pressure or feel bulky, but most people adjust after a few nights.

 Can sleep apnea be harmful?

-As a significant medical condition, sleep apnea raises the risk of heart failure and stroke.
-Left unaddressed, sleep apnea can cause high blood pressure.
-Sleep apnea causes constant fatigue, which can be dangerous when you drive or use heavy equipment.
+Sleep apnea is a significant medical condition that raises the risk of heart failure and stroke.
+Left unaddressed, it can cause high blood pressure.
+Sleep apnea causes constant fatigue, which can be dangerous when driving or using heavy equipment.
 It can also create problems at work or school.

 Also, sleep apnea can lead to adverse drug reactions or surgical outcomes.
 Sedation under anesthesia, as well as lying flat in bed after surgery, have potential risks.
 Before you take prescription medicine or have surgery, let your family doctor know if you know or think that you have sleep apnea.